New Year's cuisine

 Fresh salmon rolls (aramakizake)

-salmon caught in early autumn and preserved by vinegar pickling, soy sauce pickling, or salting are common.
+caught in early autumnsalmonand preserved by methods such as pickling in vinegar, soy sauce, or salting are commonly seen.

 Ice head pickled fish (Iwate Prefecture)